 Whether you want to gain real-world marine biology experience, volunteer with turtles or explore the underwater world, ocean conservation volunteer projects are a meaningful way to make a difference.
 As a conservation volunteer, your efforts will help preserve our waterways, protect coral reefs, restore sea turtle populations and more, all in support of the UN’s Sustainable Development Goal #14: Life Below Water.

-IVHQ’s programs are available year-round and are well suited to active volunteers who are up for a challenge and enjoy being outdoors and by the ocean.
+IVHQ’s programs are available year-round and are well suited to active volunteers who enjoy being outdoors and by the ocean.

 Looking for the best Marine Conservation volunteer programs for 2022 or 2023?
 Check out our blog!